 - Build referral relationships within an assigned geographic territory, emphasizing face-to-face contact.

 - Provide in-services and professional presentations for referral sources, community groups and others regarding our services, programs, and outcomes.

 While those tasks are certainly within your purview, you will need to show that you are capable of performing them.
 And you’ll also want to echo the language in the job posting itself.
 Make note of the use of phrases like “develop census” or “build referral relationships.”
 You’ve likely done these things in your prior roles!

 Step 2: Prune your clinical resume & replace filler content with relevant content

 Your resume needs to be free from confusing language that might turn off a hiring manager.
 It’s going to be painful to do resume surgery, but you have to make some cuts if you’re going to replace that resume real estate with valuable content that relates to the role you want.

 - That advanced spinal mobilization course you took?

-Not relevant to any copywriting role (unless it’s for a manual therapy CEU company or something), and it’s stealing space from something more important you should highlight on your resume.
+It’s not relevant to a rehab liaison role, and it’s stealing space from something more important you should highlight on your resume.
 Delete.